 7 Ways You’re Shortening the Life of Your Refrigerator

 These common habits could be taking years off of your hard-working kitchen appliance.

 You’re not cleaning the internal mechanics

 “If the defrost drain is clogged with debris or frozen, the water dripping off the coils will overflow the drain trough and drip into the bottom of your refrigerator,” fridge maintenance experts at the Repair Clinic told Reader’s Digest.
 Not only can this overwork your fridge, leading to a shorter lifespan, but it can also potentially cause your fridge/freezer to leak water all over your kitchen floor.

 You’re not cleaning the fridge itself

-Additionally, debris, foodstuff, sticky spills, and more common food mishaps that stay on the gasket of the refrigerator’s door too long can tear or break the seal of your refrigerator door, causing a leak that cold air will escape from.
+Debris, foodstuff, sticky spills, and more common food mishaps that stay on the gasket of the refrigerator’s door too long can tear or break the seal of your refrigerator door, causing a leak that allows cold air to escape.
 In order to keep your fridge in tip-top shape and working for a long time, be sure to wipe down the door edges often.

 You’re not cleaning the coils

 According to Family Handyman, you can eliminate more than 70 per cent of service calls for your fridge simply by cleaning your coils once a year.
 (Family Handyman recommends upping that to twice a year if you have furry pets.)
 Debris on the coils can stop your fridge from properly dissipating heat which means that your compressor will be working harder and longer than it was designed to, using more energy and shortening the life of your fridge.

 It’s too full